2026 Women's EuroHockey Indoor Club Cup: Teams

 The participating clubs have qualified for each division based on their country's final ranking from the 2025 competition.
 Lithuania and Turkey were relegated and were replaced by Poland and England who were promoted from the 2025 EuroHockey Indoor Club Trophy.
+Rotterdam originally qualified as the 2024–25 Dutch indoor champion, they withdrew because the tournament did not fit into their preparation for the second half of the outdoor season.
+They were replaced by Den Bosch, the runners-up from the 2024–25 Dutch indoor season.